Joel Redman

-Joel Pettyfer (born 21 February 1987), is an English professional wrestler, better known by his ring name Joel Redman.
+Joel Pettyfer (born 21 February 1987) is an English professional wrestler, better known by his ring name Joel Redman.
 Pettyfer is best known for his work on the independent circuit in the United Kingdom, where he is a former Unified British Tag Team Champion alongside Mark Haskins in International Pro Wrestling: United Kingdom and Real Quality Wrestling and was a regular competitor in the Frontier Wrestling Alliance.
 He is also known for working in WWE's developmental territory NXT under the ring name Oliver Grey, where he was one half of the inaugural NXT Tag Team Champions along with Adrian Neville, often collectively known as British Ambition.

 Professional wrestling career

 Early career (2006)

-Pettyfer started wrestling with Devon Junior Wrestling Alliance, where he wrestled under his own name, before going to Revolution British Wrestling and other UK indie promotions.
-His first appearance in the newly named Varsity Pro Wrestling (formerly RBW's southwest branch) was in Crediton, Devon where he would wrestle as Joel Redman in a match where he would be defeated by American wrestler Spiro from San Antonio, Texas on 26 January 2006.
+Pettyfer started wrestling with Devon Junior Wrestling Alliance, where he wrestled under his name, before going to Revolution British Wrestling and other UK indie promotions.
+His first appearance in the newly named Varsity Pro Wrestling (formerly RBW's southwest branch) was in Crediton, Devon, where he would wrestle as Joel Redman in a match where he would be defeated by American wrestler Spiro from San Antonio, Texas on 26 January 2006.

 On a later VPW show, Redman attacked Aviv Maayan after Maayan's match.
-"The Twisted Genius" Dean Ayass then made his way to the ring and introduced Redman as his new protégé.
-On VPW's first Charity Show, Maayan got his chance to face Redman which Maayan won.
-However, this would not end their feud as once again after Mayaan lost a match to Jorge Castano, Redman and Ayass would once again come to the ring and attack Mayaan.
-After this attack Ayass would grab the microphone and tell the fans that on the next show back in Horndean, Joel Redman would face Aviv Mayaan once again.
+"The Twisted Genius" Dean Ayass returned to the ring and introduced Redman as his new protégé.
+On VPW's first Charity Show, Maayan got his chance to face Redman, which Maayan won.
+However, this would not end their feud, as once again, after Mayaan lost a match to Jorge Castano, Redman and Ayass would once again come to the ring and attack Mayaan.
+After this attack, Ayass would grab the microphone and tell the fans that on the next show back in Horndean, Joel Redman would face Aviv Mayaan once again.

 Redman's feud with Aviv Mayaan would not just be contained to VPW.
-After becoming an alumnus of the training school, Redman went on to train in the FWA Academy where he would face off with Mayaan once again, touring a Title tournament this time coming on the losing end of the match.
+After becoming an alumnus of the training school, Redman went on to train in the FWA Academy, where he would face off with Mayaan again, touring a Title tournament this time on the losing end of the match.
 After dominating several opponents throughout the end of 2006 in FWA:A, Redman would team up with FWA:A Champion LT Summers to defeat Mark Sloan and Ollie Burns for the FWA:A Tag Team Championships.